Former NFL player Sergio Brown missing after mother found dead

 While police continue searching for Sergio, neighbors are assisting with a timeline.

+"They seen him taking out the trash, and they seen him have a bonfire where he burned all her clothes," he said.

-Cortez says family members told him Sergio wasn't himself the last few months.
+Cortez says family members told him Sergio wasn't himself the last few months and they described him as "out of his mind."

 He added that police have been called to the home before.